ghd7262/ghd7262.github.io/_posts/2018-04-30-codility-permutation-check.md

 layout: post
 title: Codility Lessons - Permutation Check
 category: Algorithms
-tags: Perm_Check
+tags:
 ---

-Pretty straight forward problem.
 Had to remember to take into account any element value that is greater than max the index value of the array.

 ```java
 public int solution(int[] A) {